Vertical slice

 A vertical slice (VS) is a type of milestone, benchmark, or deadline, with emphasis on demonstrating progress across all components of a project.
 It may have originated in the video game industry.

+Overview

 The term vertical slice refers to a cross-sectional slice through the layers that form the structure of the software code base.
 It is mostly used in Scrum terminology where the work is planned in terms of features (or stories).
 For example, as a very basic approach, a software project may consist of three layers (or components):